OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 This post covered some of the common approaches we see when customers deploy projects to one or more environments.

-I hope you can see how the Octopus multi-tenancy feature can be leveraged for scalable, reusable, simplified deployments
+I hope you can see how the Octopus multi-tenancy feature solves some of the problems with the common approaches, and can be leveraged for scalable, reusable, simplified deployments

 Happy deployments!

 ## Learn more {#learn-more}